 If the bondo, primer, and automotive paint that are applied to protect the steel, is not enough for you or your client, Rhino offers zinc coating to expand the life of the steel.
 But if you want to go to the next level, Rhino has the stainless steel option available.

 Rhino offers single pane only for interior doors, but can be on the exterior doors if you request it.
 The Rhino standard for exterior doors is insulated (dual pane) tempered glass.
 If required Rhino also offers impact-resistant laminated glass which gives climate improvement plus more security and noise reduction, than standard dual pane glass.

 Despite Broken glass being uncommon.
-Rhino doors come with a screwed glass holder on the interior part of the door, if the glass needs to be replaced.
-A local glass shop would be able to replace the glass of the door, basically, he fist need to remove the glass holder frame in the interior part of the door by unbolting the screws covered by the plugs,, and then remove the glass.
+Rhino doors come with a screwed glass holder on the interior part of the door if the glass needs to be replaced.
+A local glass shop would be able to replace the glass of the door; Basically, he first needs to remove the glass holder frame in the interior part of the door by unbolting the screws covered by the plugs, and then removing the glass.
 Remember, this needs to be made by a glass professional.

 What are the options to reduce price and lead times?